ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

 calling an action test, the following happens in order:

 - `Execute()` is called on the action.
-- The action test checks that the error of `Execute()` matches `ExpectedErr`
+- `actionTest` checks that the error of `Execute()` matches `ExpectedErr`
-- The action test checks that the output of `Execute()` matches `ExpectedOutput`
+- `actionTest` checks that the output of `Execute()` matches `ExpectedOutput`
-- If an assertion function was defined, then the action test runs the function
+- If an assertion function was defined, then `actionTest` runs the function

 ## Action Test Example

-To see an action test first-hand, let's write an action test that tests that an instance of `Transfer` with a value of 0 fails.
+Let's write an action test that tests that an instance of `Transfer` with a value of 0 fails.
 In this case, we want to focus on the following fields:

 - `Actor`: since the actor sending the `Transfer` action here doesn't matter, we can just use `codec.EmptyAddress`.